 There are a few ways to grill it.

-The best sausage for grilling is sausage links, rather than loose sausage meat.
+The best sausage for grilling is sausage links (we love smoked brats), rather than loose sausage meat.
 The easiest sausages to grill are pre-cooked sausage links because you only need to warm them up, and even if you undercook them, they are safe to eat.
 Grilling uncooked sausage links, or homemade sausages, requires a little bit more attention because they are unsafe to eat until they have reached 160 degrees Fahrenheit.

 You don't need to prepare sausage before you put it on the grill.